1. Introduction

 1. Client starts flow with Aggregator Server

-The client calls the registration endpoint authenticated with its IDP_client_token.
+The client calls the management endpoint authenticated with its IDP_client_token.

 2. Aggregator Server provisions an account at an IDP